Dopamine receptor

 Dopamine receptors are a class of G protein-coupled receptors that are prominent in the vertebrate central nervous system (CNS).
-Dopamine receptors activate different effectors through not only G-protein coupling, but also signaling through different protein (dopamine receptor-interacting proteins) interactions.
+Dopamine receptors activate different effectors through not only G-protein coupling, but also signalling through different protein (dopamine receptor-interacting proteins) interactions.
 The neurotransmitter dopamine is the primary endogenous ligand for dopamine receptors.

-Dopamine receptors are implicated in many neurological processes, including motivational and incentive salience, cognition, memory, learning, and fine motor control, as well as modulation of neuroendocrine signaling.
-Abnormal dopamine receptor signaling and dopaminergic nerve function is implicated in several neuropsychiatric disorders.
+Dopamine receptors are implicated in many neurological processes, including motivational and incentive salience, cognition, memory, learning, and fine motor control, as well as modulation of neuroendocrine signalling.
+Abnormal dopamine receptor signalling and dopaminergic nerve function is implicated in several neuropsychiatric disorders.
 Thus, dopamine receptors are common neurologic drug targets; antipsychotics are often dopamine receptor antagonists while psychostimulants are typically indirect agonists of dopamine receptors.

 Subtypes

 The existence of multiple types of receptors for dopamine was first proposed in 1976.
 There are at least five subtypes of dopamine receptors, D1, D2, D3, D4, and D5.
-The D1 and D5 receptors are members of the D1-like family of dopamine receptors, whereas the D2, D3 and D4 receptors are members of the D2-like family.
+The D1 and D5 receptors are members of the D1-like family of dopamine receptors, whereas the D2, D3, and D4 receptors are members of the D2-like family.
 There is also some evidence that suggests the existence of possible D6 and D7 dopamine receptors, but such receptors have not been conclusively identified.

 At a global level, D1 receptors have widespread expression throughout the brain.
-Furthermore, D1-2 receptor subtypes are found at 10–100 times the levels of the D3-5 subtypes.
+The relative amount of DA receptors is in the following order: D1 > D2 > D3 > D5 > D4.
+D1-2 receptor subtypes are found at 10–100 times the levels of the D3-5 subtypes.